KACE-SMA-Tools/computers-with-smartcard-reader/README.md

 #### Script Basic Settings
 * Type: **Online KScript**
 * Enabled: **Yes**
+* Deploy: one or some devices, all devices or to a Device Label, according to your needs in your environment
 * Windows Run As: **Local System**
-* Apply to: one or some devices, all devices or to a Device Label, according to your needs in your environment
 * Upload the smartcard.vbs as **New Dependecy**

 #### Tasks